spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-custom-registries.md

 - All other images.
 These images are for the network, storage, and application layers of the cluster.

 The Palette agent decides on where to download the images from depending on whether you have specified an external registry and whether you have enabled a local Harbor registry on your cluster.

 ## Provider Image Registry

 Provider images are always downloaded first by the Palette agent.
 You are required to provide the location of the provider image in the OS pack of your cluster profile.
-If an external registry is not specified in the user data, provider images will be downloaded from the provider image registry specified in the OS pack of the cluster profile.
+If an external registry is not specified in the [user data](../../edgeforge-workflow/prepare-user-data.md) during EdgeForge, provider images will be downloaded from the provider image registry specified in the OS pack of the cluster profile.

 Palette supports downloading provider images from authenticated registries.
 If your cluster needs to download provider images from a authenticated registry, you need to provide the credentials to access the registry in the OS pack of the